 b.
-Verification Process and Conditional Eligibility
+Verification Process and Conditional Eligibility222

-When applicants report an income level that would qualify their household for financial help, but that income cannot be verified by external data sources, applicants receive conditional eligibility, meaning they have 90 days to submit satisfactory documentation to verify their income.
-221 During this 90-day period, customers receive conditional coverage and financial assistance.
-222 This 90-day period is discussed further in section E of this Chapter.
+When applicants report an income level that would qualify their household for financial help, but that income cannot be verified by external data sources, applicants receive conditional eligibility, meaning they have 90 days to submit satisfactory documentation to verify their income.223 During this 90-day period, customers receive conditional coverage and financial assistance.224 This 90-day period is discussed further in section E of this Chapter.

-If applicants do not take the requested steps to verify their personal information, their conditional eligibility will end after this 90-day period.
-223 Additionally, applicants may have to pay back any tax credits paid on their behalf during this period.
-224 c.
-Eligibility Determination
+If applicants do not take the requested steps to verify their personal information, their conditional eligibility will end after this 90-day period.225 Additionally, applicants may have to pay back any tax credits paid on their behalf during this period.226

-If the applicant provides timely documentation, the applicant's eligibility will be based on the documentation provided.
-225 If the applicant does not provide satisfactory income documentation within the required 90 days, and the applicant is not granted a good faith extension, 226 then the applicant's final eligibility will be based on available data sources.
+If the applicant does not provide satisfactory income documentation within the required 90 days, and the applicant is not granted a good faith extension,227 then the applicant's final eligibility will be based on available data sources.
+If documentation to verify projected annual income is not received within 90-days, customers will automatically receive an additional 60-day extension to provide sufficient documentation to resolve the income data match inconsistency.228